 Is your computer locked by Canadian Association of Chiefs of Police virus that asks you to pay a fine through Ukash?
 Is this warning saying you have been breaking the laws and watching porn really from Canadian Police?
 Browsers are blocked by the CACP virus on mac asking for CAD $100 fine?
 Cannot access programs on mac pro?
-How to unlock PC screen from Canadian Association of Chiefs of Police Ukash scam virus asking for CAD $100?
+Currently, this virus scam not only lock your computer but lock your browser on Macbook pro and it asks for $150 CAD.
+How to unlock PC screen from Canadian Association of Chiefs of Police Ukash scam virus asking for CAD $100 or $150?
 How to unblock browser from CACP virus block page?

 The Ransomware is distributed using Trojan viruses and once inside it locks the computer immediately.
 Thus, you cannot do anything on your PC like accessing photos, documents even for running security tools.
 Although it asks you to pay a fine of $100CAD to get your computer back to normal functioning, you should never do that because paying the fine won’t help to unlock the PC from Canadian Association of Chiefs of Police Virus but just will give your money to virus makers.
 Canadian Association of Chiefs of Police Ransomware is clearly a scam.
 As you see CACP Scam asks you to make a payment using Ukash payment system which belongs to prepaid card.
 With this method, victims cannot trace their money back after they realize this is a scam.
 Therefore, it is highly recommended users to remove Canadian Association of Chiefs of Police Ukash scam virus from your system as soon as you detect it on your computer.